Tallenholm/studio/README.md

 #### **Dashboard & Core Tools**
 - **AI Daily Briefing:** An intelligent summary of the day's most critical items, including failed inspections, pending requests, and scheduled jobs.
 - **Operations Calendar:** An interactive calendar showing all scheduled jobs, company events, and approved time off.

-- **Weather Forecast:** An hourly and 7-day weather forecast for the primary operational area, configurable in System Settings.
+#### **Weather Center**
+- A dedicated page featuring a live, multi-layer weather radar (rain, snow, wind) and detailed hourly and 7-day forecasts powered by the ECMWF API.

 #### **People & Communications**
 - **Manage Employees:** (Owner only) View all registered users and securely send password reset emails.